SherifRefaat/CoronaDeployments/README.md

 # Corona Deployments

-This project is created to make in-house and small scale deployments easy, and is mostly built in the .NET world.
+This project is created to versioned deployments behind IIS easy!
 Inspired by my journey toward recovery from Corona-19 virus.

 ## Demo (Release 1)